genome/bfx-workshop/lectures/week_07/cloudbuild-docker-tutorial.md

 FROM broadinstitute/gatk:4.3.0.0
 # make sure we're set up to securely pull packages from the repo
 RUN curl https://packages.cloud.google.com/apt/doc/apt-key.gpg | apt-key add -
-# install a necessary package
+# install a package for identity management that's useful on clusters and the cloud
 RUN apt-get update && apt-get install -y libnss-sss && apt-get clean all
 #now, go on with adding the tools/scripts we need
 RUN pip install vcfpy pysam